nickbrandt/GitLab/doc/ci/yaml/README.md

 > - Not all executors are [supported](https://docs.gitlab.com/runner/executors/#compatibility-chart).
 > - Job artifacts are only collected for successful jobs by default.

-`artifacts` is used to specify a list of files and directories which should be attached to the job when it [succeeds, fails, or always](#artifactswhen).
+`artifacts` is used to specify a list of files and directories that are attached to the job when it [succeeds, fails, or always](#artifactswhen).

 The artifacts will be sent to GitLab after the job finishes and will